JEKimLab/AIES2024PreIndex/README.md

   -n_tp NOISE_TYPE \
   -n_lvl LEVEL
 ```

+## Retraining configurations
+`options` contains the JSON configurations format for learning rate schedule, training transformations, and cutoff plans.
+Edit the default values of 0.0 according to the desired training/testing scheme.
+Test transformations are within `retrain/retrain_dist.py`, which can be edited based on the dataset in use.

 ## Code Carbon Initialization
 To initialize Code Carbon, for measuring energy and carbon emission when executing `retrain_dir/retrain.py`, run the following command: